Q and A on under occupation rules

 If you or your partner were born before 5 October 1951 you will be classed as pension age when the changes occur in April 2013 and you won’t be affected.
 This is because the under occupation rules will only apply to tenants who are ‘working age’, which means tenants who do not qualify for Pension Credit.

-If you are in a couple your eligibility for Pension Credit is currently determined by the age of the oldest person in the couple, even if the oldest person in the couple is male.
-However, please be aware that under Universal Credit, which is being introduced from October 2013, this rule will be reversed and the age of the youngest person will determine whether they qualify for Pension Credit.
+If you are in a couple your eligibility for Pension Credit is currently determined by the age of the older person in the couple.
+However, please be aware that at some point, due to the roll out of Universal Credit, this rule will be reversed and the age of the younger person will determine whether they qualify for Pension Credit.

 I will be 61 in April 2013.
 Will I be affected by the reform?

 In April 2013 female state pension age will be 61 and a half.
 The definition of ‘working age’ is set in line with female state pension age, so someone who’s 61st birthday is in April 2013 would still be working age and would be affected by the new rules.
 However, by April 2014, when they will become 62, they will be counted as pension age rather than working age.
 At this point they will no longer be subject to under occupation rules.

 I am a working age claimant with a joint tenant who is pension age.
 How will I be affected?